ziapeltagames/lavender-hack/README.md

 # lavender-hack

-An OSR game inspired by Whitehack, Black Hack, Macchiato Monsters, DCC, CHR, and B/X.
+An OSR game inspired by Whitehack, Black Hack, Macchiato Monsters, Dungeon Crawl Classics, Czege House Rules, Knave, and B/X Essentials.
+The goal is to capture the spirit of B/X D&D as much as possible, while using a few bells and whistles from newer games.
+Toward that end, rolling a d20 for most tasks (where 20 is the best result), using the standard six attributes, and having a class based system are used as a base.
+Speed of character creation is important, as is a simple but effective resource management element.